 4. Ullswater, Lake District

 The Lake District is a paddle boarders haven, with the clue being in the name, the area is filled with big and small lakes, perfect to take your SUP out on.
 At 13km long, Ullswater is one of the largest lakes and a beautiful spot for a day filled with paddle boarding.
-With south-westerly winds in full swing across the lake, Ullswater is a great place for downwinders – creating an easy to ride rolling wave, so if that’s your thing and your a tad more experienced then give this a go!
-Perfect if you’re looking for somewhere to go paddle boarding North West England.
+With south-westerly winds in full swing across the lake, Ullswater is a great place for downwinders – creating an easy-to-ride rolling wave, so if that’s your thing and you’re a tad more experienced then give this a go!
+Perfect if you’re looking for somewhere to go paddle boarding in North West England.